JakeStratton/NewsClusters/README.md

 * Headline and lead were combined into one column for NLP.
 * Duplicate articles were removed.

-After cleaning, I ended up with 197,603 articles written by 12,703 different authors.
+After cleaning, I ended up with 197,603 articles written by 12,701 different authors.

-I then created a PostgreSQL database with author, article, and topic tables and imported all of the data from each article to the articles table.
+I then created a PostgreSQL database with author and article tables and imported all of the data from each article to the articles table.

 ## Topic Modeling
 I decided to use LDA to perform topic modeling.
 I started by using Gensim's LDA package, and I performed the following preprocessing tasks: